Citus 12.1 is out! Now with PG16 Support. Read all about it in Naisila’s 12.1 blog post. 💥

 Tip: Indexes have a pretty high impact have on ingest performance.
 When loading large amounts of data using

 COPY, it generally makes sense to first load data and then create indexes from a ingest performance standpoint.

 Because Citus is an extension to Postgres, we stand on the shoulders of Postgres and leverage all the awesome foundation that exists there.
-This means that Postgres’s ability to aggregate 2 million records per core in a second applies to Citus, but because of our horizontal scale you can expect 2 million per core in your cluster.
+This means that Postgres’s ability to aggregate 2 million records per core in a second applies to Citus, and that additionally, because of our horizontal scale you can expect 2 million per core in your Citus cluster.

-Similarly for writes, a single write may take 1ms, but as Citus lets you have multiple Postgres instances under the covers performing writes, you can start to scale out writes in the same way.
-Without using
+Similarly for writes, a single write may take 1 ms, but since Citus lets you have multiple Postgres instances under the covers performing writes, you can start to scale out writes in the same way.

 Postgres is not just advanced but can also perform quite well.
 So don’t assume that a stodgy old database that has been around for 20 years can’t handle your workload.
 Yes, the performance of Postgres does depend on the hardware underneath, but overall Postgres performs admirably with the: